Fluci/chill/README.md

 1. At some point, you need to fetch dependencies (twig, phpunit).
 There are two `composer.json` files, one in the root (for unit test environment).
 The other one in the web server root `www/versions/latest/` (for the template engine).
 Run the bash command `composer update;` in the corresponding directory at some point.
 If in doubt, do it first.

+2. Navigate into `www/versions/latest` (or your version) and execute `bower install` which fetches all the user-side dependencies.

 2. Load everything in `www` onto a server.